1. Topic: GIVING DIRECTIOONS

 (4) Prepare the text(s) especially dialogues for practice.

 (5) Use the Classroom Settings/Environments to help students Give directions in their Conversations/dialogues.
-Find out more on Full Directions Notes
+Find out more on Full Directions Notes.

 (6) Apply Outdoor School Environments/Settings to make students interact in real, free and open air experiences.